Intel-bigdata/SSM/docs/hdfs-ssm-design.md

 ------------
 ![](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/image/architecture.png)

 SSM polls metrics from NameNode.
-These metrics are analyzed by SSM as specified by rules.
+As specified by SSM rule, some of these metrics are analyzed by SSM.
 If all conditions of a certain rule are met, SSM will trigger the corresponding actions.

 SSM uses SQL database to maintain the polled data as well as other internal data.